minyoon/ec-master-helper/README.md

-# Rakuten Parser Tampermonkey Scripts
+# EC Master Helper Tampermonkey Scripts

 [English](README.md) | [日本語](README.ja.md)

 ---

-This repository hosts a collection of Tampermonkey scripts designed to enhance and automate tasks on Rakuten.
+This repository hosts a collection of Tampermonkey scripts designed to enhance and automate tasks on e-commerce platforms including Rakuten and Seino.
 These scripts are intended to improve your browsing experience by providing additional functionality and automation features.

 ## Prerequisites